What’s in This Article

 Modern technology keeps flights safer and more comfortable.
 Today’s aircraft use advanced avionics, GPS tracking, and real-time weather monitoring.
 The passenger experience has also improved with features like in-flight Wi-Fi and seatback entertainment screens.

-At the same time, airline alliances have made international travel much easier.
-Groups like Star Alliance, Oneworld, and SkyTeam allow different airlines to share resources.
-Because of these partnerships, passengers can book flights across multiple countries seamlessly.
+Airline alliances have made international travel far easier, too.
+Groups like Star Alliance, Oneworld, and SkyTeam let different airlines share resources and coordinate schedules.
+Because of these partnerships, you can book flights across multiple countries in a single transaction.

 As flying becomes more common, the industry faces pressure to cut its carbon footprint.
 Airlines are spending billions on Sustainable Aviation Fuel (SAF) and lighter aircraft designs.
-The ultimate goal is to reach “Net Zero” emissions by 2050.
-Engineers are also testing electric and hydrogen-powered planes for short trips.
+The industry’s stated goal, led by IATA, is to reach net-zero emissions by 2050.
+Engineers are also testing electric and hydrogen-powered planes for short-haul routes.

-Digital upgrades are changing how we travel, too.
-Features like biometric face-scanning at the gate, automated customer service, and smart maintenance alerts are now common.
-If you travel often, you might want to read our guide on the best power bank for international travel to keep your devices charged during long flights.
+Digital upgrades are reshaping how you travel.
+Biometric face-scanning at the gate, automated customer service, and smart maintenance alerts are now common at major airports.
+If you travel often, you might want to check our guide on the best power bank for international travel to keep your devices charged on long flights.

 What year did commercial airlines start?